2mb-solutions/gasher/README.md

 # gasher
-A simple, minimalistic, command line client for GNU social.
+An easy to use, feature ritch, command line client for GNU social.
 Written in bash.

 Usage:
--m --mentions: Read your replies/mentions
--p --post: post to your node.
--t --timeline: Read your timeline
+For instructions, type gasher -h or gasher --help